Consolidated Financial Statements in France 2026: Methods, Legal Requirements and Timeline

 Article L233-16 of the French Commercial Code#

 The obligation to publish consolidated accounts is established by Article L233-16 of the French Commercial Code.
-It applies to any commercial company that exercises exclusive or joint control over one or more other entities, provided the group exceeds two of the following three thresholds (subject to confirmation by 2026 implementing decrees):
+It applies to any commercial company that exercises exclusive or joint control over one or more other entities, provided the group exceeds, over two consecutive financial years, two of the three dispensation thresholds of Article L233-17 of the French Commercial Code:

-Below these thresholds, an exemption from consolidation may apply.
+These thresholds were raised by Decree 2024-152 of 28 February 2024 (transposing Delegated Directive (EU) 2023/2775) for financial years beginning on or after 1 January 2025.
+Below these thresholds, an exemption from consolidation may apply (a sub-group exemption also exists, Article L233-17-1, for a subsidiary already consolidated at a higher level).
 This does not, however, relieve the CEO of a need for a consolidated view for internal management or bank financing purposes.

 Listed Groups: IFRS Mandatory#

 Any company whose securities are admitted to trading on a regulated EU market must prepare its consolidated financial statements under IFRS (EC Regulation 1606/2002).
-All other groups use CRC 99-02 (French GAAP for groups) unless they have voluntarily opted for IFRS.
+All other groups use ANC Regulation 2020-01 (French GAAP for groups, ratified by the order of 29 December 2020 and applicable to financial years beginning on or after 1 January 2021, replacing CRC 99-02) unless they have voluntarily opted for IFRS.

 2. Types of Control: Exclusive, Joint, Significant Influence#